-DEBT AFFORDABILITY BENCHMARK
+DEBT AFFORDABILITY BENCHMARKS

-The Council meets the debt affordability benchmark if its planned borrowing is within each quantified limit on borrowing.
+The Council meets the debt affordability benchmark if its actual borrowing is within each quantified limit on borrowing.

-The following graph compares the Council's planned debt with the quantified limit on borrowing stated in the financial strategy included in the Council's long-term plan.
+The following graphs compare the Council's actual borrowing with the quantified limits on borrowing stated in the financial strategy included in the Council's long-term plan.
 The quantified limit is that the debt to revenue ratio will be under 250%.